arv-anshul/arv-anshul.github.io/docs/blog/posts/2024/outlier-univariate.md

 ---
-date:
-  created: 2024-03-17
-  updated: 2024-03-17
+date: 2024-03-17
-authors:
+authors: [arv-anshul]
-  - arv-anshul
-category:
+category: [eda]
-  - eda
+title: Handle Outliers - Univariate
 description: Learn how to handle outlier using various univariate methods.
-title: Handle Outliers - Univariate
 slug: outlier-univariate
+icon: material/chart-histogram
 ---

-# :calendar:{ title="Thursday, 20 July 2023 10:38 AM" } Handle Outliers - Univariate
+# :material-chart-histogram:{ title="2024-03-17" } Handle Outliers - Univariate

 Handling outlier is a big task for data scientist.
 To handle the outliers we have many different methods to handle them **i.e. IQR, Z-score, Mean-Median Imputation, Winsorization, etc**.
 We are going to discuss only univariate methods to handle outliers.